Heike Henkel

-Heike Henkel (/de/; born Heike Redetzky; 5 May 1964) is a German former athlete competing in high jump.
-She was Olympic, World and European champion.
+Heike Henkel (/de/; née Redetzky; born 5 May 1964) is a German former athlete competing in high jump.
+She was an Olympic, World and European champion.
 She won the high jump gold medal at the 1992 Summer Olympics in Barcelona.

 Biography

 Having competed for West Germany at the Olympic Games in 1984, where as a 20-year-old she finished eleventh (with a jump of 1.85 meters), and 1988, where she failed to qualify for the final, she emerged as the world's leading female high jumper of the early 1990s.
 She won the gold medal at the 1990 European Athletics Championships in Split, and the 1991 World Athletics Championships in Tokyo with a then-German record of 2.05 metres.
 She then won gold at the 1992 Olympic Games in Barcelona with a jump of 2.02 metres.
 That year, Henkel improved the indoor world record to 2.07 meters at the German Indoor Championships in Karlsruhe and only dipped below 2 metres twice in all her competitions that year (clearing 1.98 metres on both occasions).

-She became the first high jumper to become European Champion, World Champion, and Olympic Champion in three consecutive years (1990-1992).
+She became the first high jumper to become European Champion, World Champion, and Olympic Champion in three consecutive years (1990–1992).
 She also won World Indoor and European Indoor titles in titles and was a 20-time German champion.

 She is one of only four female high jumpers in history to have won all five titles, the other three being Stefka Kostadinova, Mariya Lasitskene and Yaroslava Mahuchikh.
 In 2021, Lasitskene joined Henkel to became the fourth female high jumper in history (with Kostadinova, and Anna Chicherova) to win gold at both the Olympic Games and the World Championships.